Kanwar Pal Singh Gill: 1984–1995

 1991 saw the peak of violence in Punjab, with more than 5000 reported killed.
 In 1992, the Indian government, intent on retaking Punjab from terrorism, appointed Gill as Chief of Police in Punjab.
 The police and army instituted a crackdown, and in 1993 the reported death toll was less than 500.
 In 1993, The New York Times reported, the people of Punjab no longer feared the Sikh rebels or gangs, but instead feared the army and police.
 Patricia Gossman describes Gill as having a goal to eliminate, not merely arrest, militant Sikh leaders and members.
 KPS Gill also expanded a bounty system of rewards for police who killed known militants – a practice that encouraged the police to resort to extrajudicial executions and disappearances.
 The police were awarded financially for killing militants.
 India's central government created a special fund to finance Punjab's death squads, to pay the network of informants who provided information about militants and those suspected of supporting militants, and to reward police who captured and killed them.
 The reward was about ₹50,000 ($1,670).
 In an article in India Today on 15 October 1992 it was written that the rush of claiming cash rewards is turning police into mercenaries.
 Besides the rewards for killing militants (annual outlay for the purpose: ₹1.13 crore [$338,000]), the department gives 'unannounced rewards' for killing unlisted militants.

-Jaswant Singh Khalra was a human rights activist who was taken into custody by Punjab Police on 6 September 1995.
-Human Rights Watch reported that an 11 September 1995 writ of habeas corpus from the Supreme Court was presented to Gill, and officials denied that police had detained him.
-(2005 testimony by Special Police Officer Kuldeep Singh indicated that Gill later visited Khalra in October 1995, a few days before Khalra was killed.)

-Under Gill the scope of tracking down and arresting militants went beyond Punjab to other parts of India.
-"There were several reports during 1993 that Punjab police hit teams were pursuing alleged Sikh militants in other parts of India.
-On 17 May, one such team raided an apartment in Calcutta looking for alleged militant Lakshmi Singh.
-According to neighbours, Punjab police commandos broke into the apartment early that morning, shot Singh and his wife in their bedroom, then fled with the bodies.
-The government of West Bengal lodged a protest with the Punjab government, but no disciplinary action was reported against the police commandos".
+Gill retired from the IPS in 1995.
+He was going to be employed as the Governor of Punjab, but could not due to criminal cases he was facing, and after Beant Singh was assassinated he was immediately sent off.